 Work takes up at least a third of our lives.
 So having a sense of meaning in what you do is a strong motivator to find your passion.
 But how do you find your passion?
 And then the question is how do you build the self-confidence to take your next step?

-Whether you want to get into the workforce for the first time, shift from a job to a career, get that promotion or move into another line of work, here’s some advice from a Charles Sturt University academic that will help you make it happen – full of self-confidence.
+Whether you want to get into the workforce for the first time, shift from a job to a career, get that promotion or move into another line of work, here’s some self-confidence tips from a Charles Sturt University academic that will help you make it happen.